British Basketball 101: Everything You Need to Join the Excitement!

-In addition to the renowned London Lions, the British Basketball League features a further team from London – the newcomers London City Royals – as well as teams from locations across GB from Surrey and Plymouth to Manchester and Glasgow.
+In addition to being in London, the renowned London Lions, are the British Basketball League Champions and Cup holders – as well as teams from locations across GB from Surrey and Plymouth to Manchester and Glasgow.

-The British league, or BBL, includes 12 teams and a range of tournaments such as the BBL Championship, BBL Cup, BBL Trophy and play-offs…so following a team guarantees a packed season with plenty of twists and turns.
+The British Basketball League, or BBL, includes 11 teams and a range of tournaments such as the BBL Championship, BBL Cup, BBL Trophy and glittering BBL Play-off Finals at the O2 Arena…so following a team guarantees a packed season with plenty of twists and turns.

 Who Are The British Basketball League Teams?